sohailjaffer/UofG_ENG5220_Team/README.md

 This project utilizes the following libraries and tools:

-- [pigpio](https://github.com/joan2937/pigpio): A library for the Raspberry Pi GPIO interface, used for controlling GPIO pins from Python.
+- [pigpio](https://github.com/joan2937/pigpio): A library for the Raspberry Pi GPIO interface, used for controlling GPIO pins.